MakoEdits/StatsBot/README.md

 #### !statsbot_resync

-Synchronizes the bot to the database, should you edit the values in the database
+Synchronizes the bot to the database, should you edit the values in the database during runtime

 #### !statsbot_clearance [add or remove] [username]